 - Grouping is not possible (seeing all publications for a department, for instance).

 - Information can not be reused.

 - Quality control and indexing are lacking (for example, no tagging of top keywords for an investigator).

 - Any academic-domain document is indexed and can emit and receive citations.

 Halevi, Gali (2017).
 Suitability of Google Scholar as a source of scientific information and as a source of data for scientific evaluation — Review of the Literature.
 Journal of informetrics (1751-1577), 11 (3), p.
 823.

 Delgado Lopez-Cozar, Emilio; Robinson-Garcia, Nicolas; Torres Salinas, Daniel (2012).
 Manipulating Google Scholar Citations and Google Scholar Metrics: simple, easy and tempting.
 EC3 Working Papers 6: 29 May, 2012

-The Pure portal is maintained by the Penn State Office of the Vice President for Research’s Analytics and Communications office.
+The Pure portal is maintained by the Penn State Office of the Senior Vice President for Research’s Analytics and Communications office.